 Biomass in the form of fuelwood is mainly used in rural households where it is mostly harvested from the indigenous forest in areas where it exists, which are most parts of the country.
 There is also harvesting of fuel wood from indigenous forests for use in the commercial sector where butcheries use it to cook maize meal and roast meat, and in the informal sector where people put-up road-side fresh maize and meat roasters.
 This harvesting together with uncontrolled settlements is reducing the indigenous forest cover, thus reducing the carbon sink and impacting biodiversity.
 In the north-western high grasslands of the country, the source of firewood is mostly exotic planted species such as wattle, pine and eucalyptus, which are not under any threat since they are somewhat invasive, in the sense that they gradually spread beyond the areas of original plantation.
-Biomass used in the sugar industry for heat and power generation is bagasse and wood chips which are sustainable.
-Bagasse is a direct byproduct of the sugar production from sugar cane.
-Wood chips are sourced directly from the timber industry or produced from logs purchased from plantation forests.
+Biomass used in the sugar industry for heat and power generation is bagasse and wood chips which are sourced directly from the timber industry or produced from logs purchased from plantation forests.
 Both the bagasse and woodchips are sourced from sustainable sources as there is always replanting after harvesting.